KothakapuShivaRamReddy/delta-demo/README.md

 # delta-demo
-this is demo file git
+this is demo file for git & github.